Waterfowl hunt opener conditions

 Conditions at specific waterfowl areas

-The following areas are open as of mid-September 2024.
-Tap or click each area to view its conditions:
+The following areas are open to waterfowl hunting as of mid-September 2025.
+Tap or click each area to view its conditions.

 Access: Gates will open Sept.
-19. It is unlikely that staff will be able to mow the road and parking lot before the Youth Waterfowl Hunt.
+18. It is unlikely that staff will be able to mow the road and parking lot before the Youth Waterfowl Hunt (Sept.
+20).
 However, both are passable and can be used.
-Road and parking lot will be mowed before the general opener.
+The road and parking lot will be mowed before the general opener.

 General information: Bear River Bay is in the Northern goose area.
-Dark goose hunting will be closed Oct.
-13–25.
+Dark Goose hunting will be closed Oct.
+12–26.

 Ducks on the water in the Bear River Migratory Bird Refuge